top of page

 Track Maintenance

-The railway also has a constant schedule of track maintenance to ensure that the track is suitable for daily use by passenger trains.
+The railway also has a constant schedule of track maintenance to ensure that it is suitable for daily use by passenger trains.
 New sections of track are laid where flooding contaminates the ballast with river silt over the years.
-Running alongside a the River Till brings it's own problems, river erosion and meandering is an inevitable natural process, areas of track are moved and reinforced where necessary.
-The railway manages riverbank erosion through ensuring vegetation is not unnecessarily cut down and reinforce the earthworks through planting native willow trees.
+Running alongside the River Till brings its own problems; river erosion and meandering is an inevitable natural process and areas of track are moved and reinforced where necessary.
+The railway manages riverbank erosion through ensuring vegetation is not unnecessarily cut down and we reinforce the earthworks through planting native willow trees.
 Sometimes the only alternative is to move the trackbed away from the river bank.